ieeecasehackathon/ieeecasehackathon.github.io/README.md

 #### Hackathon Team and Presentation

-* All participants must be registered via here.
+* All participants must be registered.
 Register the event and attend the Hackathon physically.
 Each participant brings his/her own laptop with all the necessary computing tools.
 Everyone will be placed in a team up to three members.
 You may form your own team onsite.
 All implementation must be based on the original work.
-* Each Hackathon team will continue their own meetings and hacking exercises during the two days between 4pm 08/15/20 and 4pm 08/16/20.
+* Each Hackathon team will continue their own meetings and hacking exercises during the two days.
 * Each team needs to present their teamwork including the technical approach and the results.

-## <a name="HackathonProblem1"></a> Hackathon Problem 1: Machine Damage Accumulation Prediction using Heterogeneous Temporal Sensor Data
+## <a name="HackathonProblem1"></a> Hackathon Problem 1: Digital Manufacturing – Obfuscating the design with security features

-##### Subject Matter Expert
-* *Christopher McComb, Assistant Professor, School of Engineering Design, Technology and Professional Programs, PennState*
-* *Zhenghui Sha, Assistant Professor, Department of Mechanical Engineering, University of Arkansas*
-* *Faez Ahmed, Postdoctoral Fellow, Department of Mechanical Engineering, Northwestern University*

 #### Problem Statement

-The Bernard M. Gordon Learning Factory is a hands-on facility for engineering students, which provides modern design, prototyping, and manufacturing facilities.
-Many of the machines in the Learning Factory are instrumented using a sensor suite that provides monitoring capabilities.
-The readings from a heterogeneous set of sensors is used to report metrics continuously for many different machines.

-The objective of this problem is to forecast future usage patterns for five commonly used machines in the learning factory with a time resolution of 10 minutes.
-Machine usage, here, is a binary variable where a true value indicates that a machine will be used at some point during a future 10 minute interval, and a false value indicates that the machine will not be used during that interval.
-Specifically, teams should train algorithms that are capable of predicting usage for up to 2 hours in the future: 12 binary values per machine, each representing whether or not the machine will be used in successive 10-minute intervals.
+A digital manufacturing (DM) process chain requires the use of computers, network connectivity, and cloud systems.
+Industry 4.0 continues to evolve towards the digital transformation of manufacturing, leading to concerns of hacking for sabotage and intellectual property protection.
+The unique threats faced by DM are side-channel attacks, direct sabotage, reverse engineering, and counterfeit production.

+The objective of this hackathon problem is to assess the robustness of security strategies to hide design information in DM and stimulate the critical thinking process.
+An STL file of a dice will be provided, and participants are expected to determine the correct number for each face on the 6-sided dice.
+Teams would be required to present their solution approaches for completing each benchmark to a panel of judges.

 #### Challenges

-This data and use case present several challenges.
-These include:
-* Is it feasible to construct a data-driven digital twin for forecasting? ([Kunath et al., 2018](#RefsProblem1))
+* How can security strategies be developed and incorporated into a DM cyber-physical system? ([Kunath et al., 2018](#RefsProblem1))
-* What is the best approach to identifying appropriate signals in this data with which to make predictions? ([Long et al., 2019](#RefsProblem1))
+* What is the optimal approach to test the effectiveness of developing security strategies and to account for every classification of attacks in the DM supply chain? ([Kunath et al., 2018](#RefsProblem1))
-* The data provided here represents only the technical side of the system, but is heavily impacted by the human use of the learning factory as well. ([Smith et al., 2013](#RefsProblem1)).
-* What is an appropriate threshold on measured sensor values to indicate active use of the machine? ([Yan et al., 2017](#RefsProblem1))
+* How can the cybersecurity threats be minimized in digital manufacturing?
+* Is current 3D printing technology safe from threats?

 #### <a name="RefsProblem1"></a> References

 Participants can also find pdfs of references [here](https://github.com/ASMEHackathon2020/asmehackathon2020.github.io/tree/master/references/problem-1).

-1. Kunath, M., & Winkler, H. (2018).
-Integrating the Digital Twin of the manufacturing system into a decision support system for improving the order management process.
-Procedia CIRP, 72, 225-231.
-2. Long, Wen, Zhichen Lu, and Lingxiao Cui.
-"Deep learning-based feature engineering for stock price movement prediction."
-Knowledge-Based Systems 164 (2019): 163-173.
-3. Smith, A., Hielscher, S., Dickel, S., Soderberg, J., & van Oost, E. (2013).
-Grassroots digital fabrication and makerspaces: Reconfiguring, relocating and recalibrating innovation?.
-University of Sussex, SPRU Working Paper SWPS, 2.
-4. Yan, J., Meng, Y., Lu, L., & Li, L. (2017).
-Industrial big data in an industry 4.0 environment: Challenges, schemes, and applications for predictive maintenance.
-IEEE Access, 5, 23484-23491.
+1. Mahesh, P., et al., A Survey of Cybersecurity of Digital Manufacturing.
+Proceedings of the IEEE, 2021.
+109(4): p.
+495-516.
+2. Linares, M., et al. HACK3D: Crowdsourcing the Assessment of Cybersecurity in Digital Manufacturing.
+2020. arXiv:2005.04368.
+3. Practice problems and previous challenges are available at: https://www.csaw.io/hack3d

 ## <a name="HackathonProblem2"></a> Hackathon Problem 2: Smart Manufacturing – In-Process Data Mining for Powder-Bed Fusion Additive Manufacturing